ExcellenPerson/ivozprovider/README.md

 There are [several ways](https://irontec.github.io/ivozprovider/en/oasis/installation) to install IvozProvider.

 If you want to test an [standalone](https://irontec.github.io/ivozprovider/en/oasis/installation/install_types.html#standalone-install) installation, we recommend using one of auto-install CDs based on Debian Jessie 8.0 amd64.
+One of our clients, Fernando San Julián (https://github.com/manfer) has created [this installation demonstration](https://www.youtube.com/watch?v=Dy3M7X6Jw5w) of our ivozprovider oasis product using the Debian packages provided by Irontec.

 | Version  | 64 bits  | 32 bits |